TheShamsiev/nvim-config/README.md

 - [ ] Rewrite keymaps so that they make more sense
 - [ ] Complete documentation
 - [ ] Write scripts for atuomatic setup
+- [ ] Rethink requirements/platforms compatibility approach.
+It might be unneccessary

 [^1]: As for now, I'm still not sure if it should be a bloated VSCode-like editor, or a slightly customized vanilla-like configuration with the focus on speed and simplicity.
 It most likely will